-Although the round-robin format in which each team meets all the others is one of the most common sports tournaments, it requires a lot of time.
+Although the round-robin format in which each team meets all the others is one of the most common sports tournaments, it requires a lot of time to organise.
 On the other hand, if the competitors can play only against a limited number of opponents, the set of matches should be chosen carefully.
 This can be achieved through \emph{seeding}, by ordering the entrants based on playing history and/or the judgement of experts to pair them according to their ranks.
-The problem of seeding in knockout tournaments has been thoroughly explored, see e.g.\ \citet{Hwang1982, HorenRiezman1985, Schwenk2000, GrohMoldovanuSelaSunde2012, DagaevSuzdaltsev2018, ArlegiDimitrov2020, DellaCroceDragottoScatamacchia2020}.
-The seeding rules of the most prominent football competition, the FIFA World Cup have also got serious attention \citep{ScarfYusof2011, Guyon2015a, LalienaLopez2019, CeaDuranGuajardoSureSiebertZamorano2020}.
+The problem of seeding in knockout tournaments has been thoroughly explored in the literature, see e.g.\ \citet{Hwang1982, HorenRiezman1985, Schwenk2000, GrohMoldovanuSelaSunde2012, DagaevSuzdaltsev2018, ArlegiDimitrov2020, DellaCroceDragottoScatamacchia2022}.
+The seeding rules of the most prominent football competition, the FIFA World Cup have also got serious attention \citep{ScarfYusof2011, Guyon2015a, LalienaLopez2019, CeaDuranGuajardoSureSiebertZamorano2020, Csato2022e}.
 Similarly, several statistical papers have analysed the effect of seeding on tournament outcome \citep{MonksHusch2009, CoronaForrestTenaWiper2019, DagaevRudyak2019, EngistMerkusSchafmeister2021}.

-However, the previous literature has scarcely addressed the incentive compatibility of the seeding rules except for \citet{Csato2020c}, a paper revealing a unique shortcoming in the UEFA Champions League group stage draw that emerged only in the 2015/16 season due to a misaligned way of filling vacant slots.
-Our main contribution resides in a more universal result: traditional seeding systems based on exogenous measures of teams' strengths are generically incentive incompatible, but they can easily be made strategyproof.
+However, no academic work has addressed the incentive compatibility of the seeding rules except for \citet{Csato2020a}, a paper revealing a unique shortcoming in the UEFA Champions League group stage draw that emerged from the 2015/16 season due to a misaligned way of filling vacant slots.
+Our main result is more universal: traditional seeding systems based on exogenous measures of teams' strengths are generically incentive incompatible---but they can be made strategyproof in a straightforward way.

+Admittedly, these potentially unfair seeding rules rarely create incentives to lose \emph{ex ante}.
+Analogously to the previous literature \citep{Csato2019c, Csato2020c, Csato2020a, DagaevSonin2018}, we can only provide hypothetical examples when a team is better off by losing.
+This is not surprising since these regimes are widely used in practice, thus, they probably would have been changed long ago if the probability of a tanking opportunity would be substantially higher.
+Nonetheless, we think that (a) even the punishment for better results can be detrimental to the business model of the sports industry if the stakeholders realise this unfairness at the end of a competition; and (b) the academic community can make an important service to the decision-makers and the society by highlighting every issue of potential problems around incentives.

+Consequently, the current paper makes a contribution by calling attention to a shortcoming of standard seeding systems that are extensively used in major sports competitions.
+Therefore, the regulatory bodies will have an opportunity to consider the seriousness of this weakness, and to adopt our proposal for an incentive compatible seeding rule, or to take other measures to prevent tanking, for instance, by choosing a schedule that maximises competitiveness.

 Our roadmap is as follows.
 Section~\ref{Sec2} presents two real-world cases to highlight the issue.
 A mathematical model is given in Section~\ref{Sec3}.
 We provide a strategyproof seeding mechanism and summarise policy implications in Section~\ref{Sec4}.
 Finally, Section~\ref{Sec6} concludes.